 Moving can be overwhelming for children.
-The way that kids will think about moving may be different from how adults will consider relocation.
+The way that kids think about moving may be different from how adults consider relocation.
 Identifying the aspects of the move that could be most difficult for your children can help their relocation experience be more positive.
 Here are the top tips for moving with kids of all ages.

 Before you decide to move, make sure to connect with your kids about the relocation details.
 This way, they will feel like part of the decision-making process.
 You can keep your children involved in the following ways: